An extension of basic Humbert hypergeometric functions {\Phi}1, {\Phi}2 and {\Phi}3: Introduction and Definitions

-Basic hypergeometric series have assumed great importance during the past decades or so due to their applications in diverse areas, number theory, partition theory, statistical, combinatorial analysis, quantum mechanics and vector space, etc \cite{ag1, e2, gr1, ka, sr1, rc, sa, ve1}.
+Basic hypergeometric series have assumed great importance during the past decades or so due to their applications in diverse areas.
+That means, for example, number theory, partition theory, statistics, combinatorial analysis, quantum mechanics and vector spaces, etc~\cite{ag1, e2, gr1, ka, sr1, rc, sa, ve1}.
 The development of the transformation theory is based on the summation formulas for basic hypergeometric series.
-Indeed, most of the summation formulas for basic hypergeometric series are approved as special cases of the transformation of the hypergeometric series.
-Which are used again to obtain new transformation formulas and to prove the various summation formulas for basic hypergeometric series in a scientific manner, without the use of the majority of the transformation theory of basic hypergeometric series (see for example Jain \cite{ja1, ja2}, Kandu \cite{ka}, Rahman and Verma \cite{rv}, Sears \cite{se}, Upadhyay \cite{up}, Verma \cite{ve1}, Verma and Jain \cite{vj1, vj2, vj3}, Wang and Chern \cite{wc}).
-Later on Jackson \cite{j1, j2, j3, j4, j5}, Agarwal \cite{ag1} defined and introduced the $q$-analogue of Appell functions.
-In \cite{krl}, Kim et al. studied the $q$-analogue of Kummer’s theorem and its contiguous results.
-In \cite{hkrr,hkrp}, Harsh et al. investigated of $q$-contiguous functional relations of basic hypergeometric functions.
-In \cite{an1}, Andrews derived the summations and transformations for basic Appell series.
-In \cite{e1, e2, e3, e4, e5, e6, e7, e8}, Ernst discussed the certain generalizations of $q$-hypergeometric, $q$-Appell and $q$-Lauricella series of two variables.
-In \cite{ja1, ja2}, Jain established the transformations of basic hypergeometric series and their applications.
-In \cite{ve1, vj1, vj2, vj3}, Verma and Jain introduced the transformations of basic hypergeometric series.
-In \cite{sh1, sh2}, Shehata presented the $(p,q)$-Bessel and $(p,q)$-Humbert functions.
-Several properties for basic Horn functions $H_{3}$, $H_{4}$, $H_{6}$ and $H_{7}$ was earlier investigated by Shehata \cite{sh3, sh4}. \begin{defn} For $0<|q|<1$, $q\in\mathbb{C}$ and $\ell\geq 0$,, the $q$-shifted factorial is defined by
+Indeed, most of the summation formulas for basic hypergeometric series are proved as special cases of the transformation of the hypergeometric series, which are used again to obtain new transformation formulas and to prove the various summation formulas for basic hypergeometric series in a scientific manner, without the use of the majority of the transformation theory of basic hypergeometric series (see for example Jain~\cite{ja1, ja2}, Kandu~\cite{ka}, Rahman and Verma~\cite{rv}, Upadhyay~\cite{up}, Verma~\cite{ve1}, Verma and Jain~\cite{vj1, vj2}, Wang and Chern~\cite{wc}).
+Later on Jackson~\cite{j3, j4, j5}, Agarwal~\cite{ag1} defined and introduced the $q$-analogue of Appell functions.
+In~\cite{krl}, Kim et~al. studied the $q$-analogue of Kummer’s theorem and its contiguous results.
+In~\cite{hkrr,hkrp}, Harsh et al. investigated of $q$-contiguous functional relations of basic hypergeometric functions.
+In~\cite{an1}, Andrews derived the summations and transformations for basic Appell series.
+In~\cite{e1, e2, e3, e4, e5, e6, e7, e8}, Ernst discussed the certain generalizations of $q$-hypergeometric, $q$-Appell and $q$-Lauricella series of two variables.
+In~\cite{ja1, ja2}, Jain established the transformations of basic hypergeometric series and their applications.
+In~\cite{ve1, vj1, vj2}, Verma and Jain introduced the transformations of basic hypergeometric series.
+In~\cite{sh1, sh2}, Shehata presented the $(p,q)$-Bessel and $(p,q)$-Humbert functions.
+Several properties for basic Horn functions $H_{3}$, $H_{4}$, $H_{6}$ and $H_{7}$ was earlier investigated by Shehata~\cite{sh3, sh4}.
+Recently, AL E'damat and Shehata \cite{as}, and Qing-Bo Cai et al. \cite{qgsa} investigated some properties of bibasic Humbert hypergeometric functions $\Phi_{1}$, $\Xi_{1}$ and $\Xi_{2}$.
+Shehata et al. \cite{ssps} have investigated and discussed the new formulas for basic Humbert hypergeometric functions. \begin{definition} Let $0<|q|<1$, $q\in\mathbb{C}$ and $\ell\geq 0$, the $q$-shifted factorial is defined by (see~\cite{sh3, sh4})